 Between Us and Catastrophe

-An outdoor exhibition showcasing portraits of the pandemic’s essential workers is on view through spring 2021.
+An outdoor exhibition showcasing portraits of the pandemic’s essential workers by photographer Kyle Cassidy.

 When the COVID-19 pandemic spread and lockdowns began in March of 2020, photographer and Philadelphia resident Kyle Cassidy recognized that we were living through a historic moment.
 But he also recognized that for many people, especially those working on the front lines of the pandemic, the moment might pass by without a record of our everyday experiences.
 Cassidy’s project, Between Us and Catastrophe, was created to capture the challenges and changes faced by essential workers across the region.